ladycosy/anna-portfolio-page/README.md

 # anna-portfolio-page

 This is a portfolio page created in `HTML and CSS`.
 The code had been written from the scratch in `VS Code` program.
+The purpose of this project is to introduce myself and the projects I have done.
+The page also features links with contact information.

 ## User Story